tteggel/Imagen-API/README.md

     - Toggle the menu bar on the left, click on APIs & Services, Search for <strong>Vertex AI</strong> and click on <strong>enable</strong>.
 This will allow your app to use all of Vertex AI's APIs, including Imagen2 API.
     - create an .env file on the project's root folder.
     - Go to google cloud console and create a project (if not already created) and copy the project id and paste it on VITE_GOOGLE_PROJECT_ID in the .env file
-    - Install gcloud CLI
-    - run the command - ```gcloud auth login``` to authorize your account
-    - run the command - ```gcloud auth print-access-token``` to get the access token and paste it on VITE_GCLOUD_AUTH_TOKEN in the .env file
 - Run the application - ```npm run dev```

 ## Possible Issues You Might Encounter

-- the gcloud access token is valid only for 1 hour (60 minutes).
-So, you might want to run - ```gcloud auth print-access-token```  to regenerate it and update it on the .env file
 - Certain prompts doesn't comply with google's laws and it might throw an error.
-You can check the browser console if an error occurred.
+You will see an error message.

 Any queries?
 Feel free to reach out to me at naveenrk.official@gmail.com or text me on [LinkedIn](https://linkedin.com/in/naveen-rk)

 Thank you!!